Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 17 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 17 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 134 of Meeus index or 1087 from Brown series.

 The length of the current synodic month is equal to the mean synodic month length.
 It is %hours_to_shortest% and %minutes_to_shortest% longer than the 21st century's shortest and %hours_to_longest% and %minutes_to_longest% shorter than the 21st century's longest synodic months.

-9 days after point of apogee on 15 November 2010 at 11:47 in ♓ Pisces.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next perigee on 30 November 2010 at 19:09 in ♍ Virgo.
+9 days since point of apogee on 15 November 2010 at 11:47 in ♓ Pisces the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next perigee on 30 November 2010 at 19:09 in ♍ Virgo.

 The Moon is 376 500 km (233 946 mi) away from Earth and getting closer over the next 6 days until the point perigee when Earth-Moon distance is going to be 369 439 km (229 559 mi).

-Moon is in descending node in ♋ Cancer at 06:27 crossing the ecliptic from North to South to meet ascending node 12 days later on 7 December 2010 at 04:15 in ♑ Capricorn.
+Moon is in descending node in ♋ Cancer at 06:27 crossing the ecliptic from North to South.
+Lunar position remains south of if for the upcoming 12 days until Moon's next ascending node later on 7 December 2010 at 04:15 in ♑ Capricorn.

-1 day since the previous standstill on 23 November 2010 at 04:24 in ♊ Gemini when the Moon has reached North declination of ∠24.238°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-24.233° at the point of next southern standstill on 6 December 2010 at 02:10 in ♐ Sagittarius.
+1 day since the last northern standstill on 23 November 2010 at 04:24 in ♊ Gemini when the Moon has reached North declination of ∠24.238° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-24.233° at the point of next southern standstill on 6 December 2010 at 02:10 in ♐ Sagittarius.

 In 11 days on 5 December 2010 at 17:36 in ♐ Sagittarius the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.